Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 26
-## 26] Rename all files removing the extension from them in the current directory recursively.
+> Rename all files removing the extension from them in the current directory recursively.

 ```
 rm -rf *